espressomd/espresso/doc/sphinx/io.rst

 and ``writevcf``, the particle ids are automatically translated into VMD particle ids.
 The function allows the user to get the VMD particle id for a given |es| particle id.

+One can specify the coordinates of which particles should be written using ``types``.
+If ``types='all'`` is used, all coordinates will be written (in the ordered timestep format).
+Otherwise, has to be a list specifying the pids of the particles.

 Also note, that these formats can not be used to write trajectories where the number of particles or their types varies between the